 - Smoking is not permitted in the house.
 Due to the risk of bush fire, smoking is permitted outside on the back paved patio area only.
 All cigarette butts must be extinguished and disposed of in rubbish bins provided

 - Well behaved, house trained dogs are welcome in the house, but dogs are not allowed on couches or beds.
-If bringing your dog please note that the fencing in some areas of the property is not reliable for keeping dogs in - they will be free to roam and explore the property and neighbouring forest
+If bringing your dog please note that the property is not securely fenced - your pets will be free to roam and explore the property and neighbouring forest

 - Paper, fire lighters and some kindling for the Coonara wood heater and fire pits are provided.
 Guests are asked to bring their own fire wood.

 - Phone reception in the area is limited.
 Telstra offers good coverage however Optus/Vodafone and other carriers are not as reliable.
 A landline is available in the home but is for emergency use only

 - As this property is a home, shared with guests there are a number of both personal and sentimental items throughout.
 We ask that guests respect owners' personal items/property.

 On your door step:

 Explore the tranquillity of the Wombat State Forest and its six major river systems from the Miners Nest's back fence.
 Spanning 70,000 hectares this flora reserve has been set aside for recreation.
 Popular activities within the forest include camping, bushwalking, horse riding and trail bike riding.

 - Keep a keen eye out for evidence of the gold rush era and mining days